vantage-sh/docs.vantage.sh/docs/connecting_fastly.md

 ### Create the Connection

 1. From the Vantage console, navigate to the [Fastly Settings page](https://console.vantage.sh/settings/integrations).
-2. At the top, select the **Connect** tab.
-3. Click **Add API Token**, then paste the API token you just generated.
+2. Click **Add API Token**, then paste the API token you just generated.
-4. Click **Connect account**.
+3. Click **Connect account**.
 Vantage will automatically begin ingesting and visualizing your costs within the Vantage console.
 It should take about an hour for cost data to populate.

 :::note
 Fastly data refreshes daily in the Vantage console.